andrewrothman/easy-schema-validator/README.md

 * Supports JSON Schema 04/06/07 via `ajv` package.
 * Allows for validation with minimal code.
 * Optional collection of default values.
-(This option is enabled by default)
+(This is enabled by default)

 ## Examples